 Combination of SQL HAVING and WHERE

 We can obviously combine WHERE and HAVING.
 Imagine we want only Dates from 2013-06-01 till 2013-10-31 where the sum of sales is higher than 80 000.
-The condition for date column will be typed into WHERE and condition for aggregation into having as shown on this example:
+The condition for date column will be typed into WHERE and condition for aggregation into having as shown on this example.
+In this case following happens (logical processing) in this order:

 The script was executed successfully without an error.
 We can see that between 2013-06-01 and 2013-10-31 was 3 days where the sum of the sales is higher than 80 000 USD.